 …and there may be more internships advertised later on

-It’s worth noting, however, that some employers haven’t yet made a final decision about internships yet.
-They are waiting and seeing what their economic prospects and the pandemic will be like before making a final decision.
-This means that there could well be a surge of new opportunities in the new year and into the spring – so don’t lose heart if your applications in the winter term don’t secure you an opportunity.
+Some employers haven’t yet made a final decision about internships yet.
+They are waiting and seeing what their economic prospects and the pandemic will be like before deciding whether to go ahead.
+This means that they could well advertise new work experience opportunities later in the spring – so keep checking TARGETjobs and your careers service website for new vacancies.

 What if I don’t get any work experience?